 Michigan Criminal Defense Attorneys with Decades of Experience Successfully Defending Serious Alcohol and Drug-Related Driving Offenses, like OWI 2nd Offense.

 Your best hope of avoiding jail is with a strong defense.

 An OWI 2nd Offense carries stiff consequences, including mandatory jail time, fines, and driver’s license revocation.
-Your best defense to serious alcohol or drug-related driving offenses is a highly experienced criminal defense lawyer who will fight to protect you from overzealous prosecutors and judges.
-For an Operating While Intoxicated (OWI) conviction, a person’s blood or breath level would have to be .08 or more or, because of drinking alcohol, the person’s ability to operate his or her car in a normal manner was substantially lessened.
+Your best defense to serious alcohol or drug-related driving offenses is a highly experienced OWI 2nd Offense defense attorney who will fight to protect you from overzealous prosecutors and judges.
+For an Operating While Intoxicated (OWI) conviction, a person’s blood or breath level would have to be .08 or more or, because of drinking alcohol, the person’s ability to operate their car in a usual manner was substantially lessened.

 The possible penalties for OWI 2nd Offense include: